elannash/Database/README.md

 - Add support for determining current file path dynamically at runtime (currently executable must be run from project's root folder or file path issues will occur).

 ## Building
 This project builds nearly all data structures from scratch and does not depend on any external libraries.
 It can be compiled on most compilers that support the C++11 standard.
+If on Windows, build using CMake.
 Alternatively, a .zip file containing all source files and the executable is available under **releases**.

 ### Using ``Make``
 - Run ``make`` using the provided Makefile in the project's root folder